ZheikoN/Octanewearforum/README.md

 ### Known Bugs

 - Upvote and Downvote can be casted by single user
-- CKeditor used for more advanced formatting does not appear to be mobile friendly
+- ~~CKeditor used for more advanced formatting does not appear to be mobile friendly~~ - CKeditor completelly removed

 ---